tlack/jiyi/README.md

 5. Rename `_CONF.EXAMPLE.q` to `_CONF.q`, edit it, and put in your API key in the labeled orifice.

-6. Run "/q/l32/q jiyi.q", or "c:\q\w32\q.exe jiyi.q", or whatever works for
+6. From your terminal or shell run `/q/l32/q jiyi.q`, or `c:\q\w32\q.exe
-your OS, and it will check its own messages every five seconds.
+jiyi.q`, or whatever works for your OS, and it will check its own messages every five seconds.
 You can kill it and restart at any time.
 You can edit the config file to tell it to check every second if you're really anal, or you could make it check every 60 seconds, and let your computer take a nap.
 You are running the show.

 7. Message your bot.
 It will say hello back to you.
-The help message should get you going?
+The help message should get you going.

 7a.
 If not, see if you see any obvious errors in the results of step #6.
 You probably put in the key wrong, or ran Q with the wrong path name.
 See steps #1